-The Centers for Disease Control and Prevention estimate that as many as 72 million Americans are obese.
+The Centers for Disease Control and Prevention estimate that as many as 72 million Americans have obesity.
 One of the best ways to prevent becoming part of this statistic is through exercising.
 One common way to get the recommended amount of exercise is through stair stepping motions, whether walking up flights of stairs, using a stair stepper or climber, or taking a step class.
 However, the knee joint exercise involved in each of these activities can aggravate existing conditions or create new problems for your knees.

 Exercise and Knee Problems

 Knee problems can make exercise difficult, especially when pain is involved.
 Several conditions can cause knee problems if you use a stepper exercise machine -- arthritis, gout, chondromalacia, plica syndrome, tendon Injuries, ligament injuries and meniscal Injuries.
 If you suffer from any one of these conditions, talk to your doctor before using a stair stepper or other piece of exercise equipment that relies specifically on the knee joint.

 Stair steppers create exercise by mimicking the same actions as walking up a flight of stairs.
 Each time you lift your leg up you work your quadriceps, hamstrings, calves, glutes, adductors and hip flexors.
 The stepper especially works the quadriceps femoris muscle which is attached to the kneecap by a tendon, and the vastus intermedialis muscale at the base of the kneecap.
 These muscles are responsible for extending the leg at the knee and stabilizing the knee respectively.